-1. Why is Galileo Preschool moving to a lottery system?
+1. Why does Galileo Preschool use a lottery system?

 2. What is required for a child to register at Galileo Preschool?

 a.
-Parents must attend an in-person tour in order to complete the waiting-list application
+Parents must attend an in-person tour in order to complete the waitlist application.

 b.
-Parents must reply to our quarterly e-mail updates in order to remain active on the waiting-list
+Parents must reply to our quarterly e-mail updates in order to remain active on the waitlist

 c.
-In January of the school year in which the child would like to enroll, Galileo Preschool will conduct a random lottery and assign each family a number on the waiting-list
+In January of the school year in which the child would like to enroll, Galileo will conduct a random lottery and assign each family a number on the waitlist.

 d.
-These families will be called in order – assuming their requested program (e.g. 3 full days) is available - to schedule a trial for their child
+These families will be called in numerical order as spots become available—assuming their requested program (e.g., three full days) is available—to schedule a 20-minute classroom trial for their child.

 f.
 Once a successful trial is completed, the families can register their child by paying a non-refundable registration fee, and completing the enrollment paperwork

 g.
-At this point, the child is guaranteed a spot at Galileo Preschool for the upcoming school year
+At this point, the child is guaranteed a spot at Galileo for the upcoming school year!

-3. Why is the waiting-list so long?
+3. Why is the waitlist so long?
 Who gets priority?

 a.
 Existing students who would like to expand their schedule